 The DALI KORE midrange diaphragm extends wood fibre technology by incorporating a new physical structure that helps to further linearise response behaviour towards the upper end of the midrange bandwidth.
-The diaphragm is embossed with a pattern of lines and then carefully hand coated.
-The coat thickens in the embossed lines which helps control the diaphragm modes.
+The Clarity Cone diaphragm uses a pattern of lines and is then carefully hand coated.
+The coat thickens in the lines which helps control the diaphragm modes.
 This technique enables local variation of the stiffness-to-damping ratio across the diaphragm and enables ultra-fine tuning of diaphragm performance and subjective character.